adie1717/capstoneproject-2022/README.md

-# Electric Vehicles
+# California EV Dreams
-A collaborative project to determine if incentives drive sales and ownership of EVs in California.
+A collaborative project to determine if incentives drive sales and ownership of electric vehicles in California.